Jenny Bradley: 2015–2025

 After Sophie and Kevin leave for Maddie's funeral, Jenny seizes the opportunity to abduct Jack as Kevin agrees that Jenny should look after him, leaving the Websters distraught.
 She takes him to a flat in Hull and throws a birthday party in her dead son's memory.
-He had died aged four in May 2013 after apparently being left unsupervised in a paddling pool– with Jenny believing that Jack could take his place.
-When she notices Jack is not participating, she shouts at him and sends him to his room; Jenny is later seen on the flat's balcony with Jack, releasing balloons into the sky.
-Rita arrives after a tearful Jenny phoned her, asking her to visit.
-Rita visits, bringing Kevin and Sophie, but Jenny is enraged as she asked her to come alone.
-Sophie tells Jenny to bring Jack down but Jenny refuses, disturbed by her grief at losing Tom.
+When she notices Jack is not participating, she shouts at him and sends him to his room.
+Jenny is later seen on the flat's balcony with Jack, releasing balloons into the sky.
+Rita arrives after a tearful Jenny phones her, asking her to visit.
+Rita visits, bringing Kevin and Sophie, but Jenny is enraged as she had asked her to come alone.
+Sophie tells Jenny to bring Jack down, but Jenny refuses, disturbed by her grief at losing Tom.
 Kevin tries to reason with her.
 Jenny returns Jack and prepares to jump, feeling she has nothing to live for.
 As the police arrive, she breaks down in tears and says that she doesn't know who she is anymore, before she is arrested and brought down.
-She apologises to Kevin but he is no mood to listen and she is led away into a police car.
+She apologises to Kevin, but he is no mood to listen, and she is led away into a police car.
 The next day, Jenny is sectioned under the Mental Health Act 1983.
 In January 2016, Jenny contacts Rita through Facebook.
 Rita visits Jenny, who tells her she has changed and got a new flat.
 However, when Jenny runs away, Rita sees the state of Jenny's flat and allows her to stay with her, to the annoyance of Sophie and Kevin.